 This marketing strategy seemed to have not worked in the long run as the company folded after a more or less 10-year run.
 Over several years, several companies have bought and sold it, but Mirro Aluminum survived it until the present.

 It was Herber John Taylor who had put Club aluminum cookware in its present glory.
-He is a Christian businessman who authored and popularized the Four Way Test.
-He came up with the Four Way Test to set the correct work conduct in the company which is in line with the teachings of Christianity.
+He is a Christian businessman who authored and popularized the Four-Way Test.
+He came up with the Four-Way Test to set the correct work conduct in the company which is in line with the teachings of Christianity.
 His strategy has worked and we now all have the possibility to buy their Club aluminum cookware for sale.

 Where to Find Club Aluminum Cookware

-If you are looking for the original Club aluminum cookware, the internet is your best bet.
+If you are looking for the original Club aluminum cookware, you will probably find some on the classifieds.
 By original, we mean the older, colorful cookware they made in the early times, not the latest line.
-It may be a bit pricey because it is already rare and may be considered a collector’s item and also one of the best pots and pans which graced our generation, so it will cost you.
+It may be a bit pricey because it is already rare and may be considered a collector’s item.
+It is one of the best pots and pans which graced our generation, so it will cost you.

 There are unused and pre-loved Club pots and pans being offered in online shops.
 Be careful and thorough, though, when dealing online.
 Make sure you know you are getting from a reliable seller.
 Check cookware reviews and ask around the online community for the reliability of your seller to be sure.